.

 Undergraduate Aesha Parekh_head shot

 Aesha Parekh (BS ’22) became involved in undergraduate research through the Computer Science Department’s Early Research Scholars Program, a year-long research apprenticeship program that provides undergraduate students with their first research experience.
 She was part of a team that worked with computer science associate professor William Wang, co-director of the National Language Processing (NLP) Group.
 The team wrote multiple papers about their research that were accepted to top NLP conferences, where they later presented their work.
-“When we started, the fields of NLP and machine learning were entirely unfamiliar to use,” explained Parekh, who accepted a position as a software engineer at LinkedIn.
+“When we started, the fields of NLP and machine learning were entirely unfamiliar to us,” explained Parekh, who accepted a position as a software engineer at LinkedIn.
 “We ramped up on the area and learned to read research papers, explore research questions, design and conduct experiments, and compose quality papers.”
 Prior to graduating with honors and a computer science degree, Parekh was named a finalist for a prestigious award from the Computing Research Association, distinguishing her among the top ten undergraduate researchers in the nation.
 She also received a 2022 Chancellor’s Award for Excellence in Undergraduate Research.

 Undergraduate Tony Sun head shot